Warangal Telangana, India Travel Guide

 Ghanpur Group of Temples: A cluster of ruined Kakatiya temples, less restored than Ramappa, with an atmospheric historical experience.

 Arrange for a full day (8-10 hours).
-Start early to use your time effectively at this specific UNESCO World Heritage site and serene lake.
+Start early to use your time effectively at this very specific UNESCO World Heritage site and serene lake.

 Dedicate a half to full day (6-8 hours).
 Time for wildlife spotting and enjoying the historic artificial lake.